-Here, $t_c^{S,T}$ are the tunnel rates between the two singlets, and between the two triplet states respectively, and $\Delta_\mathrm{ST}$ is the single dot singlet-triplet splitting that separates the $T_{2,0}$ states from the $S_{2,0}$ states.
+Here, $t_{c}^{S,T}$ are the tunnel rates between the two singlets, and between the two triplet states respectively, and $\Delta_\mathrm{ST}$ is the single-dot singlet triplet splitting that separates the $T_{2,0}$ states from the $S_{2,0}$ states.
 The Zeeman Hamiltonian is given by

-where $g_l$ ($g_r$) is the Landé g-factor of the left (right) dot.
+where $g_L$ ($g_R$) is the Landé g-factor of the left (right) dot.
 Because of the large intrinsic spin-orbit interaction in the NW, we include the spin-orbit Hamiltonian that couples the singlet and triplet states with opposite charge configuration using the spin-orbit tunnel rate $t_{\rm{SO}}$ as